Evaluating Treatment Prioritization Rules via Rank-Weighted Average Treatment Effects: The Rank-Weighted Average Treatment Effect

 \begin{exam}[high-vs-others] A very simple way to assess the effectiveness of a prioritization rule is by comparing the ATE for the top $u$-th of units prioritized by the rule to the overall ATE.
-This ``high versus others'' comparison metric is a RATE, with weight function corresponding to a point mass at $u$ and $\theta(S) = \TOC(u; \, S)$. \end{exam}
+This is a RATE where $\alpha(u)$ is a point mass at $u$ and $\theta(S) = \TOC(u; \, S)$. \end{exam}

 \begin{exam}[AUTOC] One limitation of the high-vs-other metric is that it is focused on comparisons at a specific quantile $F_S^{-1}(u)$ that needs to be selected.
-One natural way to avoid this difficulty and to get a quantile-agnostic performance measure is to consider the area under the TOC curve, \smash{$\operatorname{AUTOC}(S) = \int_0^1 \TOC(u; \, S) \ du$}.
-This metric was also considered in \citet{ZhaoTiCaClWe13}. \end{exam}
+To get a quantile-agnostic performance measure, consider the area under the TOC curve,